BioMedIA/dHCP-release-notes/fmri.md

 ## fMRI QC

 1. Numerous quality assurance metrics are calculated during the pre-processing.
-Six of these are specifically compared against the population distribution to flag outliers for manual inspection and potential exclusion:
+Eight of these are specifically compared against the population distribution to flag outliers for manual inspection and potential exclusion:

     1. Mean DVARS<sup>5</sup> of the ICA denoised functional EPI; provides a snapshot of output signal quality